 How often do we train?

-Hatchlings and trainee referees train twice a week at the following times:
+Hatchlings and trainee referees train once a week at the following times:

 - Saturday 10am - 12pm